 When we serve Heavenly Father’s children, we help lead them to believe in God.
 “Ammon said unto him: Nay, but I will be thy servant.
-Therefore Ammon became a servant to king Lamoni. … Now when Ammon saw this his heart was swollen within him with joy, for, said he, I will show forth my power unto these my fellow-servants, or the power which is in me, in restoring these flocks unto the king, … that I may lead them to believe” (Alma 17:25, 29; italics added).
+Therefore Ammon became a servant to king Lamoni. … Now when Ammon saw this his heart was swollen within him with joy, for, said he, I will show forth my power unto these my fellow-servants, or the power which is in me, in restoring these flocks unto the king, … that I may lead them to believe” (Alma 17:25, 29).

 When we serve others, we demonstrate our love to Heavenly Father: “When ye are in the service of your fellow beings ye are only in the service of your God” (Mosiah 2:17).